Time Spent Researching is an Investment

 One night is all you get.

 Tell us a story about one night with her.
 Start the story with this sentence.
-One night is all you get.
+One night is all I get.

 Please feel free to write a flash of no more than 1,000 words in the comments.
 I’d love to read them.
 Erotica writers please mark yours as adult before the story begins.
 Example: This is an adult erotica story.